Mixing is hard for triangle-free reflexive graphs: Computing the basis of

-This final lemma says that if we `plug' a basis cycle $C$ in a graph with a vertex $v_C$ adjacent to all of its vertices, then $C$ becomes contractible and falls out of the basis.
+This final lemma says that if we `plug' a basis cycle $C$ in a graph with a vertex $v_C$ adjacent to all of its vertices, as we do in step (5) of Construction \ref{const:G*}, then $C$ becomes contractible and falls out of the basis.